icopy-site/awesome/docs/awesome/free-for-dev.md

   * [InstaWP](https://instawp.com/) - Launch a WordPress site in a few seconds.
 A free tier with: 5 Active Sites, 500 MB Space, 48 hrs Site Expiry.

+## Code Generation

+  * [Codeium](https://www.codeium.com/) — Codeium is a free AI-powered code completion tool.
+It supports over 20+ programming languages (Python, JavaScript, Java, TypeScript, PHP, C/C++, Go, etc) and integrates with all major standalone and web IDEs.
+  * [tabnine.com](https://www.tabnine.com/) — Tabnine helps developers create better software, faster by providing insights learned from all the code in the world.
+Plugin available.

 ## Code Quality

   * [SoftaCheck](https://www.softacheck.com/) — An online tool that performs static analysis for C/C++ code using open source tools such as cppcheck and clang-tidy and automatically generates code documentation for users using doxygen.
 This tool is free for use.